julienvollering/DSMdepth/ms/ms.md

 These results contrast with earlier studies that found that radiometrics were useful predictors of peat depth [@keaneySpatialStatisticsEstimate2013; @gatisMappingUplandPeat2019; @kogantiMappingPeatDepth2023; @pohjankukkaDigitalMappingPeat2025].
 The bedrock is more homogeneous at Ørskogfjellet than at Skrimfjella, so uneven radiogenesis is not a good explanation for the higher predictive value of radiometric variables at Skrimfjella [@beamishEnvironmentalRadioactivityUK2014; @reinhardtGammaraySpectrometryVersatile2019].
 All four radiometric variables were highly correlated within the peatland parts of our study sites, so there could be no large differences in their predictive value.
-This contrasts with Koganti et al. [-@kogantiMappingPeatDepth2023], who found that radiometric total count and potassium ground concentration were better predictors than thorium or uranium ground concentration.
+This contrasts with @kogantiMappingPeatDepth2023, who found that radiometric total count and potassium ground concentration were better predictors than thorium or uranium ground concentration.

 We suspect that the primary reason for the poor predictive value of the radiometric data was the large footprint of the detector in the airborne survey.
 With an average flight altitude of 75 m, less than half of the radiation reaching the detector comes from inside the 100 m diameter circle directly below it [@beamishEnhancingResolutionAirborne2016; @beamishDetailedMappingPeat2024].